marcoparello/CTF-Writeups/US-Cyber-Games-Beginner-Game-Room/Web/Hunt.md

 # Hunt
 ![](../images/hunt-part-1.png)

-I click on the link and it takes me to this website:
+I click on the link, and it takes me to this website:

 ![](../images/hunt-part-2.png)